 Don’t Buy Cheap Costumes for Oktoberfest in Munich

 You can buy cheap costume-type dirndl and lederhosen online, but we recommend against it.
 No one wears that.
-If you do, you will get laughed out of Oktoberfest 2022.
+If you do, you’ll likely receive some funny looks at Oktoberfest 2024.
 It may be okay for your Halloween costume back home, but not at Oktoberfest in Munich.
 Just don’t.

 How to Dress for Oktoberfest Without Dirndl and Lederhosen